-(a) Quantitative / qualitative information 31 If write-down, write-down trigger(s) (iii) the amendment or alteration of the maturity of the Subordinated Notes or amendment or alteration of the amount of interest payable on the Subordinated Notes, or the date on which the interest become payable, including by suspending payment for a temporary period, or any other amendment or alteration of these Conditions.
+securities (issued on 27 rebradity 2020) (continued) (a) Quantitative / qualitative information 31 If write-down, write-down trigger(s) (c) the amendment or alteration of the maturity of the Capital Securities or amendment or alteration of the amount of Distributions payable on the Capital Securities, or the date on which the Distributions become payable, including by suspending payment for a temporary period, or any other amendment or alteration of the terms and conditions of the Capital Securities.
 32 If write-down, full or partial Full or partial 33 If write-down, permanent or temporary Permanent 34 If temporary write-down, description of write-up mechanism N/A 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument in the insolvency creditor hierarchy of the legal entity concerned).
-Subordinate to the claims of: (i) all unsubordinated creditors of the Issuer (including its depositors); and (ii) all other Subordinated Creditors of the Issuer whose claims are stated to rank senior to the Subordinated Notes or whose claims rank senior to the Subordinated Notes by operation of law or contract.
+Subordinate to the claims of: (a) all unsubordinated creditors of the Issuer (including its depositors); (b) creditors in respect of Tier 2 Capital Instruments of the Issuer; and (c) all other Subordinated Creditors of the Issuer whose claims are stated to rank senior to the Capital Securities or rank senior to the Capital Securities by operation of law or contract.
 36 Non-compliant transitioned features No 37 If yes, specify non-compliant features N/A

-Regulatory treatment of capital instruments subject to transitional arrangements provided for in Schedule 4H to the Banking (Capital) Rules.
+[#] Regulatory treatment of capital instruments subject to transitional arrangements provided for in Schedule 4H to the Banking (Capital) Rules.